Best AI Investing Chatbots in 2026

 - Connects to your portfolio?
 Yes (accounts, read-only).

-- The catch: It is oriented toward portfolio scoring and assessment rather than placing trades at your own broker or building thematic baskets you act on directly.
+- The catch: It is oriented toward portfolio scoring and assessment rather than placing trades at your own broker or building thematic portfolios you act on directly.

 Which to use for what